Disorder and diffuse scattering in single-chirality (TaSe$_4$)$_2$I crystals: Results and Discussion

 A separate feature from the displacement-driven octagon modulation is diffuse rods found running along the L direction, repeating every integer in reciprocal lattice units as demonstrated in Fig. \ref{fig:2_plots_L_rods_inset}(a).
 These diffuse features are present at all temperatures measured, from 30 K to 300 K. We can recreate similar behavior by removing or shifting entire planes of atoms along the $c$ direction (Fig. \ref{fig:waves}(d)).
 The entire plane must be shifted in order to preserve the ordering in directions perpendicular to the shift.
 This ensures we only simulate diffuse scattering along a single direction.
-When only iodine are removed and adjusted, diffuse rods are simulated every integer along H as seen in Fig. \ref{fig:2_plots_L_rods_inset}(b), similar to the experimental pattern.
-When tantalum or selenium planes are removed and shifted, diffuse rods are created at every other integer value as seen in Fig. \ref{fig:2_plots_L_rods_inset}(c).
-We shift the iodine ions into the highest occupancy positions, the I1A sites found halfway between the regular positions as seen in Fig. \ref{fig:iodine_deficiency}(b).
-Therefore, this simulation resembles behavior suggested by the iodine occupancies of our crystal refinements.
+When only iodine are removed and adjusted, diffuse rods appear in the simulated pattern every integer along H as seen in Fig. \ref{fig:2_plots_L_rods_inset}(b).
+The simulated diffraction patterns show a stronger intensity of diffuse rods along L than the experimental data, but these simulated rods are still qualitatively similar to the rods marked by the green arrows in the experimental scattering.
+On the other hand, when tantalum or selenium planes are removed and shifted, diffuse rods are created at every other integer value as seen in Fig. \ref{fig:2_plots_L_rods_inset}(c), so only half of the rods marked with green arrows are accounted for.
+For this simulation approach, iodine deficiency, and not Ta or Se, leads to the formation of rods at every integer H. The iodine ions are shifted into the highest occupancy positions, the I1A sites found halfway between the regular positions as seen in our refined unit cell (Fig. \ref{fig:iodine_deficiency}(b)).
+We modeled our simulation in this manner so that it resembles behavior suggested by the iodine occupancies of our crystal refinements.
 Missing iodine ions cause a relaxation of neighboring atoms towards the gaps, akin to a charge density wave.
-Unlike the regular, long-range ordering of the CDW phase modulations, the diffuse rods suggest a highly disordered shift with short range ordering.
-Planes to remove and shift are chosen randomly in our simulation, but with a probability that ensures an iodine deficiency of about 10 percent, matching the single-crystal XRD refined values.
+Unlike the regular, long-range ordering of the CDW phase modulations, the diffuse rods point to a highly disordered shift with short range ordering.
+Planes to remove and shift are chosen randomly in our simulation, but with a probability that ensures an iodine deficiency of about 10\%, matching the single-crystal XRD refined values.